daviebadger/books/restructuredtext/restructuredtext.rst

 :Copyright: `Creative Commons Attribution 4.0 International Public License`_

 :Abstract:
-   `reStructuredText`_ (RST or also reST) is heavily used in the Python community for writing technical documentation.
+   `reStructuredText`_ is mostly used in the Python community for writing technical documentation.
 Other notable projects using it for documentation are Blender_, CMake_, or `Linux Kernel`_.

    Unlike `Markdown`_, |RST| has officially standardized advanced markup, such as document metadata, automatic table of contents, tables, and semantic text.